loxilb-io/loxilbdocs/docs/k3s-multi-master.md

     protocol: TCP
 EOF
 ```

+Kindly note that the args for loxilb might change depending on the scenario.
+This scenario considers loxilb running in-cluster mode.
+For service-proxy mode, please follow this [yaml](https://raw.githubusercontent.com/loxilb-io/kube-loxilb/main/manifest/service-proxy/loxilb-service-proxy.yml) for exact args.
 Next, we will install loxilb's operator kube-loxilb as follows :

 ```
 $ sudo kubectl apply -f - <<EOF